epigeneticstoocean/2018OAExp_larvae/notebook/20200911_orderNewi5Primer.md

 These are currently 8 bases, but the Zymo rep said we could used the first 6 for a shorter primer.

 Based on a [short comparison](https://docs.google.com/spreadsheets/d/11MV5KLuCR5RvFRHDP_nClV57Vo_q64rImCUX1rksYGc/edit#gid=0) I will use the `A508` barcode with 6 bases as my test.

+### Target primer for test

+The A508 barcode is sufficiently different that it shouldn't be a problem with the i7 primers used in the Zymo kit.
+Below are the oligos needed to make thie 6 bp version of the A508 barcode:

 Sample oligos
 ```